Skip to Content

 RECOMMENDED: 100 Smartest Dog Breeds

-How Dumb Dog Breeds are Measured
+How Dog Intelligence is Measured

 While some are great at responding to the human voice, others may not be as responsive.
 But because a dog chooses to follow its own mind, it does not mean they’re dim-wit or dumb.
 It may just mean that they have a unique ability or skill.